amacharla/Psst-UrlShortener/README.md

 ## Welcome
 Thanks for visiting our project, URL Shortener.
 It is written in Python, using Flask, mysql, nginx, HTML, CSS.

+The original version of the project can be found [here](https://github.com/birnbera/url_shortener).

 ## Table of Contents
 * [Requirements](#requirements)
 * [Usage](#usage)